-THE SUSSEX SWIM SCHOOL was founded in 2004 following many requests from parents to provide structured, individual swimming tuition for their children, in a clean, warm, fun, safe and secure environment.
+THE SUSSEX SWIM SCHOOL was formed by Hilary Silverman in 2004 following many requests from parents to provide structured, individual swimming tuition for their children, in a clean, warm, fun, safe and secure environment.

-The Sussex Swim School has gradually grown and we now provide swimming lessons to more than 600 pupils each week.
+Since those early days, The Sussex Swim School has gradually grown and we now provide swimming lessons to more than 700 pupils each week.

 Pupils are assessed on their individual aquatic ability and progress, and are placed in a class to match their ability as opposed to their age.

 Beedinglee, in Lower Beeding.
 Set within a beautiful, private, rural residence in the heart of West Sussex, the pool is 12 metres by 7 metres, with a diving area to a depth of 2.5 metres - perfect for learning how to dive.
 The water is crystal clear, hygienic and clean, and heated to 31.5 degrees, the perfect temperature for young swimmers.